gustav87/gstav-docker/README.md

 Install docker and docker-compose for your distribution

 ## Run application
-docker compose -f docker-compose.yml up
+docker compose up
 ## Stop application
-docker compose -f docker-compose.yml down --rmi all -v
+docker compose down --rmi all -v

 ## Optional steps
 If you wish to use the contact form and the flickr API, then create a file ./server/env.py with the following contents, replacing the capitalized strings with your own: